zhengfj1994/MRM-Ion_Pair_Finder/README.md

 #### Independent of R language

 For users who don't want to use R language, we provide a packaged independent program, users do not need to install R language.
+The download address is https://sourceforge.net/projects/mrm-ion-pair-finder/files/latest/download

+After downloading, unzip it, double-click MRMFinder.vbs to open an interface in your default browser, set the parameters, set the parameters and click the Run button to run.